Project Management Degree and Career Guide

 Bachelor of Science in Management and Leadership Degree

 While other degree options primarily focus on project management, this program is a more general approach that prepares graduates to work in many managerial areas such as human resources management and executive, in addition to project management.
-The curriculum includes courses in leadership, principles of management, Human resources management, training and development, negotiation skills, Business Organizational Behavior, and interpersonal skills.
+The curriculum includes leadership courses, management principles, Human resources management, training and development, negotiation skills, Business Organizational Behavior, and interpersonal skills.
 Program outcomes include:

 - Build and lead cross-functional teams.